*Company Home Page Click Here

 As Industrial CT Scanning is new to most of our clients, we always ensure you are properly educated, comfortable with our inspection process, and most importantly satisfied with the results!

-Begin by contacting our experienced staff to discuss your projects internal 3D inspection requirements.
+Begin by contacting our experienced staff to discuss your projects 3D internal part inspection service requirements.
 After the initial review, a custom feasibility study is performed to ensure we meet your inspection requirements while providing the most cost effective solution.
-By utilizing multiple CT systems of varying energies and configurations, we are always able to pair each project with the proper CT system for the job.
+By utilizing multiple CT scanning systems of varying energies and configurations, we are always able to pair each project with the proper CT scanning system for the job.
 This allows us to offer the best results in the industry at an extremely competitive price.
-Once your parts arrive at our secure facility, they are logged into our system and scheduled for scanning.
+Once your parts arrive at our secure facility, they are logged into our system and scheduled for CT scanning.
 After scanning is done, we then begin analyzing the data for one or more of the pre-selected analysis listed below.
 Upon completing the analysis, a web conference is hosted by one of our experienced analysts to ensure we are meeting the project requirements and you're able to see the results you were looking for.
 During that same web conference, we'll show you how to use the supplied freeware viewing software.
 This viewing software allows you to have access to the data at any time and review the results even further with your team.
 Finally, results and parts are then delivered back to you, along with a copy of the freeware software.

 Types of analysis we provide using Industrial CT Scanning...